-Sera Monastery that developed over the centuries into a renowned place of learning, which trained hundreds of scholars who attained name and fame in the Buddhist nations, has under its affiliation 19 hermitages, including four nunneries, which are all located in the foot hills above Lhasa.
+Developed over the centuries into a renowned place of learning, trained hundreds of scholars who attained name and fame in the Buddhist nations, Sera Monastery has under its affiliation 19 hermitages, including four nunneries, which are all located in the foot hills above Lhasa.

 The Great Assembly Hall, the ‘Tsokchen' or 'Coqen Hall', dated to 1710, a four-storey structure to the north east of the monastery, facing east, is where several religious rituals and rites are conducted.
 The hall measured an area of 2,000 square metres (22,000 sq ft) built with 125 pillars (86 tall and 39 short columns) and was constructed by Lhazang Qan.